CIRED/cape_town_NEDUM_Python/docs/_sources/guidelines.rst.txt

    Allocation of households to housing types and spatial distributions (*Source*: :cite:t:`pfeiffer`)

-Current work at the *World Bank* has been focusing on incorporating vulnerability to flood risks in this version of the model, by distinguishing between fluvial, pluvial, and coastal floods.
+Regarding flood risks, we distinguish between fluvial, pluvial, and coastal floods.
 Typically, fluvial floods are one-off, hard-to-predict water overflows from rivers, whereas pluvial floods designate rather seasonal surface water floods or flash floods, caused by extreme rainfall independently of an overflowing water body.
-Coastal floods encompass hard-to-predict storm surges, periodic tides, and gradual, if uncertain, sea-level rise.
-The associated risks that we consider include:
+Coastal floods encompass hard-to-predict storm surges, periodic tides, and gradual (if uncertain) sea-level rise.
+The associated risks that we consider are:

 * Structural damages: building depreciation caused by flood damages
 * Contents damages: destruction of part of households’ belongings due to floods

 We believe that those are the main channels through which flood risks directly affect the city patterns :cite:p:`pharoah` [#fQSE]_.
-Agents internalize those risks (or not) by considering the annualized value of those damages (based on probabilistic flood maps) as an added term in the depreciation of their housing capital and of their quantity of goods consumed (assimilated to a composite good) [#fmyopic]_.
+Agents internalize those risks (or not) by considering the expected annual value of those damages (based on probabilistic flood maps) as an added term in the depreciation of their housing capital and of their quantity of goods consumed (assimilated to a composite good) [#fmyopic]_.

-As before, the model allows to simulate how their behaviour might be affected by future demographic, climate, and policy scenarios.
+As with previous versions, our model allows to simulate how households' behaviour may evolve according to future demographic, climate, and policy scenarios.
+As a proof of concept, we develop two comparative statics in :doc:`../use_case_nb`: one comparing scenarios with and without flood risk anticipation, and another one comparing scenarios with and without climate change.

 |